-The government will lead by example through Government Energy the Management Program, which promotes fuel and electricity consumption reduction by 10 percent.
-In the medium term, a Demand Side Management Circular will be issued on initiatives and technologies that will encourage consumers optimize their energy use.
+The government will lead by example through the Government Energy Management Program, which promotes fuel and electricity consumption reduction by 10 percent.
+In the medium term, a Demand Side Management Circular will be issued on initiatives and technologies that will encourage consumers to optimize their energy use.
 The government will collaborate with the energy service companies and the private sector to assess the implementation of their respective EEC projects.
-The Philippine Energy Labeling Program will be expanded to cover more energy-consuming products.49 Own-use and participation in the Interruptible Load Program and Net-Metering program will be encouraged.
+The Philippine Energy Labeling Program will be expanded to cover more products.49 energy-consuming Own-use and participation in the Interruptible Load Program and Net-Metering program will be encouraged.